Gero0Nikolov/checkin/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin will allow you to share your trips with your readers.
+Based on the Foursquare and Swarm venues API.

 == Description ==
 This plugin is very, very simple.